Scrum is Hard! (Scrum is fun!)

 A few Myers-Briggs types will find Scrum ‘uncomfortable’ or hard.

 Those types may have been fairly satisfied (even if unproductive) in the ‘regularity’ and ‘control’ of waterfall.
-But Scrum exposes that our business actually has a fair amount of ‘chaos’.
-Makes that much more obvious.
+Scrum exposes a fair amount of ‘chaos’.
+That is much more obvious.
 And a small percentage of people will find this too uncomfortable for their Type.

 In the long term, this is a good thing.
 People get reallocated to work that suits them better.
 But in the short term, it can be hard.